 Concerning day-to-day demands, various ingredients are introduced to upgrade cleaning efficiency and time.
 However, their hazardous nature has a prominent effect on the environment and animal health.
 Toxic, precarious, non-biodegradable, synthetic chemicals, such as petroleum/ fossil fuel-derived surfactants, strong chlorine bleaches, artificial fragrances, phosphate-based builders, isothiazolinone-containing preservatives, etc., not only affect human health and lifestyle but also damage the overall eco-system.

-In the context of environment and animal safety, introducing sustainable production of detergent components is gaining attention among inventors and consumers.
-Incorporating alternative, eco-friendly packaging, and natural, green, decomposable ingredients with revised carbon, water, and energy footprints are becoming more popular and in demand in all types of detergent formulations.
+In the context of environmental and animal safety, the sustainable production of detergent components is gaining attention among inventors and consumers.
+Incorporating alternative, eco-friendly packaging and natural, green, decomposable ingredients with revised carbon, water, and energy footprints is becoming more popular and in demand in all types of detergent formulations.

 Laundry Detergent: Innovations in Terms of Sustainability